 Electric industrial heaters are used in a variety of processes where the temperature of an object or process needs to be increased.
-For example, lubricating oil need to be warmed before it is fed to a machine, or, a pipe might requiered the use of a tape heater to prevent it from freezing in the cold.
+For example, lubricating oil that needs to be warmed may require an oil circulation heater, or, a pipe might required the use of a tape heater to prevent it from freezing in the cold.

 Electric heaters work by converting electrical energy into heat.
 The heat is then transferred to the process through various forms of heat transfer.

 How the heat is transfered?Convective: Convective heat transfer occurs when heat is transferred due to the motion of a fluid (such as a liquid or gas).
 There are two primary forms of convection, free convection and forced convection.

 Free convection occurs when the fluid naturally flows due to heat gradients.
 For example, hot air rises, and cold air sinks, so natural convection describes the tendency for hot air to move above cold air.
 As the air is in motion, some of the heat from the hot air is transferred to the cooler air.

 Forced convection describes situations where an external force is used to accelerate the flow of a fluid.
 Using a fan or stirrer to create movement in a liquid or gas would be an example of forced convection.